paulb00th/galapagos/content/en/tours/free-tours.md

 <span class="strapline">Economy choices, no less full of fun!</span>
 <B></B>
-Here;s a list of land-based day trips around the Puerto Ayora area on Santa Cruz Island that you can organise for yourself:
+Here's a list of land-based day trips around the Puerto Ayora area on Santa Cruz Island that you can organise for yourself:

 ##### Tortuga Bay:
 2 km west of Puerto Ayora, accessed via footpath (40-minute walk) or paid water ferry.
 Open from 6am to 6pm.